How to Pack Books When Moving

 6. Pack Properly

-Once you decide on which box option is best for you, the next step is to properly pack your books.
+Once you decide on which box option is best for you, the next step is to properly pack your books when moving.
 For hardcover books, stand them upright with the spines against the sides of the bin or box.
 If you are packing soft cover books, you can stack the books flat or use the same method as the hardcover books.
 For further protection, wrap each book in acid-free packing paper (this prevents yellowing).
 If you do not have packing paper, place a dry piece of cardboard in between each book.
 Fill any empty space in the box with bubble wrap or packing paper.
 This keeps books from moving around and getting damaged during the move.

 7. Keep Out Pests